csc-training/elements-of-hpc/running-supercomputer/operating_systems.md

 **Supercomputers** are focused on performing intensive number crunching, mainly for scientific purposes for a large number of users.
-For a couple of years all supercomputers which are making it to TOP500 have been using Linux.
+For a couple of years all supercomputers which have made it to TOP500 have been running Linux.

 Linux has many advantages over other operating systems when it comes to supercomputers.
 Unlike Windows and macOS,